Buffalo Bills safety Damar Hamlin still faces 'lengthy recovery' spokesman said

 "Damar still requires oxygen and is having his heart monitored regularly.
 He has visited with the team a few times but he still gets winded very easily.
 He's upbeat and positive and ready to continue to overcome this."

-The statement comes just one day after Bills head coach Sean McDermott told reporters that Hamlin has been at the team facility almost daily, CNN previously reported.
+The statement comes after Bills head coach Sean McDermott told reporters that Hamlin has been at the team facility almost daily, CNN previously reported.

 "It's limited, just overall, but he comes in and -- it really just started really today or yesterday -- just trying to get back to a little bit of a routine, just getting himself acclimated again, taking it one baby step at a time," said McDermott on Wednesday as he spoke about Hamlin.